 Genius Bruiser: Samus and Ridley in addition to being twenty different flavors of bad ass.
 The character page has more.

-Prime 3 is the only game in the series to really cut you a break on this.
-At a certain point in the game, you can launch exploration probes to the various planets you visit.
+Fusion, Zero Mission, and Prime 3 really cut you breaks on this.
+At a certain point in Prime 3, you can launch exploration probes to the various planets you visit.
 These probes will report back every collectible you have yet to pick up.
 There are still a handful of items that reside on a derelict ship that you absolutely need to find yourself but otherwise, it is within reason for everyone who plays the game to get 100% without consulting a third party source.
+Not present on the first playthroughs, but Fusion and Zero Mission will have a timer and an item checklist for each area during each subsequient playthrough.

 Happily Adopted: Samus considers the Chozo her "real" family as much as anything, and they certainly don't skimp on their love for her.